DarkSharpness/Rubbish_BookStore_System/docs/DevelopDoc.md

-Project Name : BookStore114514
+## Project Name : Rubbish_BookStore_System

-Author : DarkSharpness
+## Author : DarkSharpness

-**(The following parts have not been completely implemented yet!)**
+## !!!
+The following parts have not been completely implemented yet!

 ***

-Structure:
+### Structure:

 1. ReadCommand by commandManager.
 2. CommandManager analyze the input command and therefore perform it.

-&nbsp;a.
+a.
 Book Command.

-&nbsp;&nbsp;Check with AccountSystem First.
+Check with AccountSystem First.
 Then turn to BookSystem.

-&nbsp;b.
+b.
 User Command.

-&nbsp;&nbsp;Turn to AccountSystem.
+Turn to AccountSystem.

-&nbsp;c.
-Log Command and others.
+c.
+Log Command and others.(Not Much)

-&nbsp;&nbsp;Do it within the commandManager.
+Do it within the commandManager.

-Class Info & Function(with comments):
+### Class Info & Function(with comments):

-String: Custom string storing information.(Fully commented)
+String: Custom string storing information.

 ```C++
 template <int len>